-Muscle injuries are commonly referred to as “strains” or “pulls.”
+Muscle injuries are commonly referred to as a “muscle strain” or “pulled muscle.”
 They are one of the most common reasons for missed playing time in the NFL.
 But you do not have to be a professional football player to have such an injury.
 In fact, muscle injuries affect thousands of recreational athletes every year.

 Muscles, by way of their tendon attachments at each end, insert into bones and provide the force required for movement.
-During activities that require explosive movements, such as pushing off during a sprint or changing directions during racquetball, the force across the musculotendinous unit can be so great that the tissue partially or completely tears.
+During activities that require explosive movements, such as pushing off during a sprint or changing directions during racquetball, the force across the musculotendinous unit (the connected muscle and tendon) can be so great that tissues tear, partially or completely.

 These injuries commonly occur during eccentric loading of the muscle; that is, when the muscle is contracting while it is elongating.
 Muscles that cross two joints, such as the hamstrings (the hip and knee joints), the calf (the knee and ankle joints), and the quadriceps (the hip and knee joints) are the most susceptible to injury.
 The hip adductor muscles are also commonly affected, though they only cross the hip joint.

 Factors that can predispose an athlete to injury include older age, previous muscle injury, less flexibility, lack of strength in the muscle, and fatigue.
 Many athletes sustain muscle injuries when they just begin a training regimen.
 That is why they are much more common in training camps in the NFL than they are throughout the season.

 Fortunately, most injuries do not require surgery, and a full recovery is expected.